Turkey ‘determined’ to get rights in Mediterranean, Black seas: Erdogan

-Turkey is determined to do whatever is necessary to obtain its rights in the Black Sea, Aegean and Mediterranean, Turkish President Recep Tayyip Erdogan said on Wednesday.
+Turkey is determined to do whatever is necessary to obtain its rights in the Black Sea, Aegean and Mediterranean, President Tayyip Erdogan said on Wednesday.

 For all the latest headlines, follow our Google News channel online or via the app.